The Essentials

 Slip-on shoes for every outing.

-A zip-front hoodie that's one size too big, even without drains this will come in handy.
+A zip-front hoodie with a drain pocket/s, that's one size too big, even without drains this will come in handy.

 Soft bralette or camisole when cleared.